KIPROTYCH/IP/Readme.md

 Navigated to the paragraph p and customised it

-navigated to the .box division and customised it
+navigated to the .box division and customised it according to my liking

 introduced the overflow